Doneeel/python_portfolio/README.md

 <img src="paper_converter/cover.jpg" alt="paper converter cover"/>

 This script can convert csv table to pdf document.
 Used for creating papers for sendings.
 It accepts columns named "Name", "Patronymic", "Address", "City", "Index".
+Builded using Reportlab and Pandas

 1. Name - should be first name
 2. Patronymic - should be patronymic